rust-tw/book-tw/src/ch18-01-all-the-places-for-patterns.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-07/src/main.rs}}
 ```

-<span class="caption">Listing 18-7: A function with parameters that destructure
+<span class="caption">範例 18-7: A function with parameters that destructure
 a tuple</span>

 This code prints `Current location: (3, 5)`.
 The values `&(3, 5)` match the